honeyjonny/volgactf-2016-quals-justlisten-task/README.md

+### Description:
+---

+This is a service (task) for [VolgaCTF 2016 Quals](https://volgactf.ru/) competition.

-web socket chat application on tornado engine.
+Web socket chat application on tornado engine.

-with injection into NoSQL MongoDB vulnerability. you need to recive message from bot from VolgaCTF_Flag_Channel.
+With injection into NoSQL MongoDB vulnerability.
+You need to recive message from bot from VolgaCTF_Flag_Channel.

-use it for education purposes only.
+Use it for education purposes only.

 application use: